 The last 6 digits are your serial number sequence.

-Where To Find Your John Deere Engine Serial Number
+Where is My John Deere Engine Serial Number?

 By having your engine serial number on hand, though, our techs can look up your engine and make sure the parts you're requesting will work for your engine.
 Online, too, you might notice a box that asks you to input your ESN.
 This helps us to process your order more quickly.
 If you don't fill out the field, we will contact you to verify the information and make sure you're getting what you need.